China's Wen warns "outside forces" off sea dispute

 NUSA DUA, Indonesia Chinese Premier Wen Jiabao said on Friday that "outside forces" had no excuse to get involved in a complex dispute over the South China Sea, offering a veiled warning to the United States and others not to stick their noses into the sensitive issue.

-But Wen also struck a softer line during a summit with leaders of the Association of Southeast Asian Nations (ASEAN) on the Indonesian resort island of Bali, offering $10 billion in loans and lines of credit and saying China only wanted to be friends.
+But Wen also struck a softer line during a summit with leaders of the Association of Southeast Asian Nations (ASEAN) on the Indonesian resort island of Bali, offering $10 billion (6 billion pounds) in loans and lines of credit and saying China only wanted to be friends.

 China claims a large swathe of the South China Sea, which straddles key shipping lanes and is potentially rich in energy resources.